We have trained rheumatologists for over 40 years.

 The Clinician Educator pathway within the UW Rheumatology fellowship training program is designed for graduates of Internal Medicine residency programs who desire a career in academic medicine with a focus on patient care, medical education, and education administration.The pathway focuses on the development of teaching skills, clinical excellence and a scholarly focus that will prepare graduates for a faculty position at a university-based academic medical center.
 This pathway is two years with an optional third year.

 The Physician Scientist Pathway within the UW Rheumatology fellowship training program is designed for graduates of Internal Medicine residency programs who desire a career in academic rheumatology with a focus on research.
 This three year pathway is designed to prepare fellows for productive careers as independent investigators in basic, translational or clinical research.
 Prior experience in research is helpful but not required for this pathway.
 The first year is devoted to developing clinical skills, an independent research plan, and a mentorship structure.
-The second year is devoted largely to the fellow’s research project and scholarly production, such as submission of abstracts and manuscripts and the securing of funding for the third year.
+The second year is devoted largely to the fellow’s research project and scholarly production, such as submission of abstracts and manuscripts.
 The third year focuses on continued research activity, continued scholarly production in the form of first-author publications and mentored training grant awards, and the pursuit of faculty appointment.

 Why Train at the University of Washington?